trmaa/CPU-RAY-TRACING-CPP/README.md

 * Increase the performance with GPU processing via shaders, vulcan, cuda...
 Or something else.
 * Migrate to a more efficient and safe language like rust.
 * 2D map preview.
+* Rotate the camera with the mouse and make the rotation mathematicaly correct...

 ## Screenshots
 ![screenshot2](./img/foto.png "roughnes 1")